 I love how refreshing it is.
 And how simple it is.
 And you can see for yourself how gorgeous it is.

-I need some of the things in my life to be simple, and this fruit salad is just that.
+I need some of the things in my life to be simple, and this summer fruit salad is just that.
 I don’t know about you guys, but my life feels complicated a lot.
-I guess with four kids who are active and involved, and two busy jobs, a house, a dog, and large extended families, that is to be expected.
+With four kids who are active and involved, and two busy jobs, a house, a dog, and large extended families, that is to be expected.

 Sometimes I start to feel sorry for myself, after all, like EVERYONE else I experience setbacks, problems, bumps in the road, curveballs, and issues.
 But then when I chat with others and start seeing what they are going through and the problems they are having, it makes me grateful for my own.
 It is interesting how even when they seem hard to bear, often they are tailor made for your capabilities.
 Am I right?